rue-a/provo/README.md

 <img src="provit/graphics/gnatchi.png">

-The manual assignment of required properties in the graph (arrows) gets time-consuming and cana lead to errors.
+The manual assignment of required properties in the graph (arrows) gets time-consuming and can lead to errors.
 The class ```ProvGraph``` provides a utility method called ```link``` that simplifies this task.
 The following example describes the "Intersect" Activity, which is shown graph above:

 ```python
 elev = Entity(g, 'ElevationsLessThan250m')